-Numerous collaborators paint a picture of ‘a renaissance man’ with a kind heart, one who never lost his sense of fun or adventure - no matter the project.
+Numerous collaborators paint a picture of a renaissance man with a kind heart, one who never lost his sense of fun or adventure – no matter the project.
 In a statement, Australian screen agency Film Victoria described the high caliber of Carter’s work, stating that the “standard of Craig’s work was recognized through the many awards and nominations he received, while his professionalism and good humor will be remembered by those in the industry who were fortunate enough to work with him.”
-By virtue of his passion for sound, Carter was renowned for his commitment to upcoming Australian sound designers, never neglecting his role as a mentor even as the busiest of times.
+By virtue of his passion for sound, Carter was renowned for his commitment to upcoming Australian sound designers, never neglecting his role as a mentor even in the busiest of times.

-Whether in his backyard sound studio, the Congo Jungle, the ape filled landscapes of Rwanda or the suburbs of Melbourne, Craig Carter brought the same level of commitment, eye for detail and pure joy to his work.
+Whether in his backyard sound studio, the Congo Jungle, the ape-filled landscapes of Rwanda or the suburbs of Melbourne, Craig Carter brought the same level of commitment, eye for detail and pure joy to his work.

 One only needs to read over Carter’s list of credits to instantly view the impact his practice had on sculpting Australian film culture and to understand the high esteem in which his peers held him.
 He is remembered as an innovator, a creative, a friend, a father, a husband and a pillar of the Australian sound design industry.